kyma-project/website/src/blog-posts/9-xxxlutz-videoo.md

 From the early stages of its development, Kyma has raised interest among other companies.
 The main reasons for that were Kyma's existing open-source technologies that consititute its cornerstone, and the fact that it allows companies to extend and customize their enterprise applications using serverless computing or microservice architecture.

-Innovative companies are constantly seeking to identify and experience new technology solutions to assess potential benefits for the company.
-Receiving feedback from companies early on is very valuable for the Kyma team to make improvements before general availability.
+Innovative companies are constantly seeking ways to identify and experience new technology solutions that can provide potential benefits to their businesses.
+Receiving feedback from such companies at the early stage was very valuable.
+As a result, the Kyma team could make necessary improvements to the product and launch the refined product as an open-source project.

 Before going Open Source with Project Kyma, it was pre-launched to a selected group of companies.
 The XXXLutz KG was one of the companies to get early access to Kyma and test it.